PCSX2/pcsx2/bin/GameIndex.md

 ```

 > Note that quoting strings in YAML is optional, but certain characters are reserved like '*' and require the string to be quoted, be aware / use a YAML linter to avoid confusion.

+## A Note on Case Sensitivity

+Both the serial numbers for the games, and the CRC patches are at the moment not case-sensitive and will be looked up with their lowercase representations.  **However, stylistically, uppercase is preferred and may be enforced and migrated to in the future**.

+For example:
+- `SLUS-123` will be stored and looked up in the GameDB as `slus-123`
+- Likewise, a CRC with upper-case hex `23AF6876` will be stored and looked up as `23af6876`

+However, YAML is case-sensitive and will allow multiple serials that only differ on casing.
+To prevent mistakes, this will also throw a validation error and the first entry will be the one that wins.

+**Everything else can be safely assumed to be case sensitive!**

 ## Rounding Modes